DhruvGajera9022/Project-Management-App/README.md

 npm run dev
 ```

+---

 ## 🌐 Usage

-1. Navigate to `http://localhost:5173` in your browser
+1. Open `http://localhost:5173` in your browser.
-2. Sign in with your Google account or register with email/password
+2. Sign in with Google OAuth or register using email/password.
-3. Create workspaces and invite team members using invite codes
+3. Create **workspaces** and invite team members.
-4. Create and manage projects within workspaces
+4. Create **projects** within workspaces.
-5. Create and assign tasks
+5. Assign and manage **tasks** efficiently.
-6. View analytics for workspaces and projects
+6. View **analytics** for workspaces & projects.

+---

 ## 📁 Project Structure